Parts primed & ready for paint

 * The figures below are estimate pricing, not a guarantee of your final bill

-- We do not offer estimates over the phone or via email.
-Please see below for pricing examples.
+* We do not offer estimates over the phone or via email.
+See below for pricing examples

-* Painting prices do NOT include mechanical repair of the vehicle.
+* Painting prices do NOT include mechanical repair of the vehicle or parts

 * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - * - *